NancyLi0637/Vojaganto/README.md

 On every page, a map will be shown on the right.
 The map can be moved around by holding and dragging the cursor.
 A user can also zoom in or zoom out of the map by scrolling the mouse.
 The map contains different location markers corresponding to each page.
 Each marker corresponds to a specific post.
 Clicking on any of the markers will show a popup box with the post's title and date.
 In the editing mode, a user can click on anywhere of the map to generate a new marker.
+Note that map will be initialize on Toronto, for posts that has location not in Toronto, user needs to zoom out in order to see all of them.
+It is also possible for a post to not have a location, so the total number of marker on the map might be less than number of posts

 #### **Home Page**
 Contains the markers of all the public posts on the left side.
 Each marker corresponds to one post.